niekcandaele/grove/README.md

 ### Port conflict

 Ports are allocated globally across all projects.
-If you're running low on ports, check usage with `ai-env status` and delete unused environments.
+If you're running low on ports, check usage with `grove status` and delete unused environments.

 ### Worktree already exists